lucid281/firepex/README.md

 # firepex
 A minimal Python 3 + Fire + PEX app template.
 Helps bootstrap building Python code into a single, portable, executable binary by providing an app template and a starter script.

-> setup a venv if you want, in not here to babysit.
+> setup a venv if you want, I'm not here to babysit.

 ## 1: Dependencies